Flylow Gear Lab Coat Review

 Comfort and Fit

-Overall, the Lab Coat is relatively comfortable for a shell jacket, which are often crinkly, stiff, and abrasive.
-The outer fabric is thick enough to inspire confidence, yet thin enough to be flexible.
-As such, this shell is great for users who do a lot of inbounds bootpacking and sidestepping, active freeskiing, and uphill skinning in the backcountry.
+Overall, the Lab Coat is relatively comfortable for a shell jacket, which can be crinkly, stiff, and abrasive.
+The outer fabric is thick enough to inspire confidence yet thin enough to be flexible.
+As such, this shell is great for users who do a lot of inbounds bootpacking and sidestepping active freeskiing, and uphill skinning in the backcountry.
 The soft, fleece patch that protects the chin from the zipper closure is also very comfortable.

 Ventilation

 This jacket has excellent ventilation.
-Long, mesh-free pit vents open up wide to dump heat while traveling uphill or skiing hard on warmer days.
+Long, mesh-free pit vents open wide to dump heat while traveling uphill or skiing hard on warmer days.
 Furthermore, the eVent fabric is highly breathable, allowing water vapor to escape the inside of the jacket during exertion.
-This is perfect for hike-to terrain and backcountry skiing, where all of a sudden, those warm layers that keep you toasty on the downhill can make you sweat buckets on the uphill.
-If you are the type of skier that is not interested in moving uphill, there are other shell options that will provide slightly more weather resistance by sacrificing some ventilation.
+This jacket is perfect for hike-to terrain and backcountry skiing, where all of a sudden, those warm layers that keep you toasty on the downhill can make you sweat buckets on the uphill.
+Suppose you are the type of skier that is not interested in moving uphill.
+In that case, other shell options will provide slightly more weather resistance by sacrificing some ventilation.

 Style